Frequently Asked Questions

 What is the best way to see if my interests align with the program?

 Review the details of our curriculum and summary descriptions of core and affiliated faculty.
-You should also do web searches to find the faculty websites, and check out their most recent publications on PubMed.
+You should also do web searches to find the faculty websites, and check out their most recent publications.
 Also, examine the list of our current students.
-News about our program appears on the home page and news page.

 What is the difference between Stanford's program and other biomedical informatics programs?